-ID Description Workaround Opened in ML- 2014 Model deployment returns ResourceNot-FoundException (Nuclio error that Service is invalid.)
-Verify that all metadata.labels values are 63 characters or less.
-See the Kubernetes limitation. v1.0.0 ML- 3206 When get_or_create_project is called, and there is project.yaml in the dir, no new project is created (even of the project name is new).
-The existing project.yaml is loaded instead. v1.2.1 ML- 3520 MLRun does not decompress large Kube-flow pipelines NA v1.3.0 ML- 3824 MLRun supports TensorFlow up to 2.11.
-NA v1.3.1 ML- 3731 When trying to identify a failed step in a workflow with mlrun.get_run_db(). list_pipelines('project-name'), the returned error is None.
-To see the error, use mlrun.db.get_pipelines() instead.
-ML- 3743 with ECR.
-When using an ECR as the external container registry, make sure that the project secrets AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY have read/write access to ECR, as described in the platform documentation ML- 4767 Use PyTorch versions up to and including than 2.0.1, but not higher.
+ID Description Workaround Opened in

+ML- Model deployment returns ResourceNot- Verify that all metadata.labels values are 63 char- v1.0.0

+2014 FoundException (Nuclio error that Service is invalid.) acters or less.
+See the Kubernetes limitation.

+ML- When get_or_create_project is called, and v1.2.1

+3206 1 5 5

+project is created (even of the project name

+is new).
+The existing project.yaml is loaded

+instead.

+ML- MLRun does not decompress large Kube- NA v1.3.0

+3520 1 1

+ML- MLRun supports TensorFlow up to 2.11.
+NA v1.3.1

+3824

+ML- When trying to identify a failed step in a To see the error, use mlrun.db.get_pipelines() in-

+3731 workflow with mlrun.get_run_db(). stead.

+list_pipelines('project-name'),

+the returned error is None.

+ML- Setting AWS credentials as project secret When using an ECR as the external con-

+3743 cause a build failure on EKS configured tainer registry, make sure that the project

+with ECR. secrets AWS_ACCESS_KEY_ID and

+AWS_SECRET_ACCESS_KEY have read/write

+access to ECR, as described in the platform documen-

+tation

+ML- Use PyTorch versions up to and including

+4767 than 2.0.1, but not higher.

-21.25 Deprecations and removed code
+21.26 Deprecations and removed code